 To be eligible for assistance:

-- Writers and/or illustrators must be traditionally published authors with at least one published or one forthcoming book and must demonstrate a financial need due to any loss of income.
+- Writers and/or illustrators must be traditionally published authors with at least one published or one forthcoming book (including the publication of a short story and/or essay in a traditionally published anthology) and must demonstrate a financial need due to any loss of income.
 The book must be published in the English language, whether published by a US-based publisher or a publisher abroad.

 - Publishing professionals must have held a position that focused on literature and must demonstrate a financial need due to any loss of income.
 Self-employed/freelancers and interns in publishing are eligible.
 Freelancers and self-employed people must demonstrate that they are regularly working with traditional publishers, literary agencies, or traditionally published authors as clients.
 Positions include but are not limited to: editors, agents, publicists, designers, book reviewers, and sales positions.